graphql/graphql-wg/GraphQL-TSC.md

 | [Rob Zhu](https://github.com/robzhu)               | AWS                   | Nov 1, 2020 | Dec 31, 2022 |
 | [Sasha Solomon](https://github.com/sachee)         | Twitter               | Nov 1, 2020 | Dec 31, 2022 |

-### Becoming a TSC Voting Member
+### Becoming a TSC Member

 The [Technical Charter](https://github.com/graphql/foundation/blob/master/GraphQL%20Specification%20Membership%20Agreement%20February%202019.pdf) describes the composition of the TSC.
 The GraphQL TSC has 10 elected members, plus the Executive Director.
-TSC members serve a two-year term.
-Each year, half of the TSC voting seats will be up for election.
-There are no term limits.
+TSC members serve a two-year term, and there is no limit to the number of terms a member can serve.
+Each year, half of the TSC member seats will be up for election.

 ### Election process

 After November 1st, the TSC will collect self-nominations from the community.
-After December 1st, the TSC members who are not up for election will vote on the candidates using a multiple-candidate method.
-The elected reps will begin their term on January 1st.
+After December 1st, the TSC members who are not up for election will vote on the candidates using a multiple-winner method.
+The elected TSC members will begin their term on January 1st.

 #### Initial period